red5pro/streaming-html5/static/lib/red5pro/MIGRATION_GUIDE.md

 **ALERT: Breaking Changes**

-The `15.0.0` release of the Red5 Pro WebRTC SDK is a complete rewrite of the SDK!
+The `15.0.0` release of the Red5 HTML SDK is a complete rewrite of the SDK!
 Developed in TypeScript from the ground-up, we eliminated a lot of cruft and APIs that had become obsolete and deprecated over the years.

 With the slimming-down approach to the SDK also came the major breaking change of removing the WebSocket based clients: `RTCPublisher` and `RTCSubscriber`.
 As such, the clients introduced in the `11.0.0` release of the SDK are now the main actors and should be exclusively used: `WHIPClient` and `WHEPClient`.